sigo/jetbrains-polish-dictionary/README.md

 8. Select the directory with downloaded dictionary.
 9. Apply settings.

+If spell checking doesn't work, restart your IDE.

 **Note:** IDE will use the downloaded package, so don't delete it.

 **Note 2:** If you want possibility to pull changes, you need clone the repository instead of download the zip file.